LilithHafner/Chairmarks.jl/docs/src/autoload.md

 2. Add Chairmarks to your default environment and put `isinteractive() && using Chairmarks` in your startup.jl file.
-This will make Chairmarks available in all your REPL sessions while still requiring and explicit load in scripts and packages.
+This will make Chairmarks available in all your REPL sessions while still requiring an explicit load in scripts and packages.
 This will slow down launching a new Julia session by a few milliseconds (for comparison, this is about 20x faster than loading `Revise` in your startup.jl file).